 If a host runs containers, you can analyze the health of individual containers.
 Select View containers in the Processes and Containers section of the Host overview page.
 The Containers page lists all the containers running on the host and displays average CPU and Memory metrics.

 Click the container name to access the Container overview page that gives you a more detailed view on the container health.
 In addition to the CPU and Memory metrics displayed over time, you can also analyze out of memory kills if they were detected.

 Similarly to the Host overview page, the Container overview page lists problems and events detected for the container, including the container-dedicated Out of memory kill event.

-You can analyze the following CPU and memory related metrics in the Container overview page.
+You can view CPU and memory related metrics in the Container overview page.
 For details on this set of metrics, see Containers/CPU.